nathangeffen/faststi/CONTRIBUTING.md

 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-See the CODE_OF_CONDUCT.md in the root directory of the project for the code of conduct.
+See the CODE_OF_CONDUCT.md file in the root directory of the project for the code of conduct.